Nellie Ramsey Leslie: Early life

-Despite laws forbidding education of blacks, Solomon M. Coles had learned to read at age 14.
+Despite laws forbidding education of blacks, Solomon Coles had learned to read at age 14.
 He was first trained as a coachman for his master's wife.
 When the Civil War ended, Solomon took night courses at the Freedmen's Bureau in Norfolk, Virginia before migrating north to further his schooling.
 He attended Lincoln University in Pennsylvania.
 After graduating, he became the first person of African descent to be admitted to the Yale Divinity School.
 Although he did not graduate, he was accepted as a minister in the Congregational Church.
 He became a missionary for the American Missionary Association, which planted black churches in the South and also sponsored teachers for freedmen.
 Starting in the 1870s, he was the third Congregational minister called to the black church in Corpus Christi, Texas.
 He also taught freedmen's children here in the Negro school.
 In the late 1870s, he became the first black principal of the school.
 About 1895 he moved to a school in San Antonio, where he taught until he reached retirement.